-CORE 099 - Thinking and Writing (3 credits)
+CORE 099 - Thinking and Writing (3)

 This course is designed to help students develop the skills necessary for success in CORE 110.
 Students will write organized, well-developed paragraphs and essays for various audiences and purposes.
 Students will be introduced to a variety of techniques, including prewriting, revising, and editing for correct grammar, usage, and punctuation.
 This course has four meetings per week.
 Students taking CORE 099 must attain a minimum grade of C to register for CORE 110.
 Students who do not meet this requirement must repeat CORE 099.
+NOTE: Although CORE 099 Is a 3-credit course, It will not count towards the minimum credit hours required for graduation.